-Storing release artifacts outside of Jenkins will not only make them easier to find, but you also don't have to worry keeping your Jenkins server tidy and purging build records.
+Storing release artifacts outside of Jenkins will not only make them easier to find, but you also don't have to worry about keeping your Jenkins server tidy and purging build records.
 There are three general approaches to this:

 - Store release artifacts in your dedicated CD tool.
-This way, they can be used throughout the continuous delivery process, and it'll be easy to rollback to old versions at any time.
+This way, they can be used throughout the continuous delivery process, and it'll be easy to roll back to old versions at any time.

 - Upload to a Maven server.
 This is becoming less and less popular, as Maven was designed ages ago for Java applications.

 - Publish as packages.
-This is a relatively new approach, and involves using a Package Manager like ProGet, which gives you access to things like Semantic Versioning, and allows you to "install" them on servers, so you can see which package is installed where.
+This is a relatively new approach and involves using a Package Manager like ProGet, which gives you access to things like Semantic Versioning, and allows you to "install" them on servers, so you can see which package is installed where.

 Any of these options are better than storing your build artifacts in Jenkins.
-That leads to all sorts of problems, including slowing down your Jenkins server (and a slower CI server wastes times and increases the risk of failed builds).
+That leads to all sorts of problems, including slowing down your Jenkins server (and a slower CI server wastes time and increases the risk of failed builds).
 More reliable, less fuss.

 Jenkins is a popular tool for a reason.
 But for all of its strengths, it’s not a good choice for building a Continuous Delivery pipeline.
-CD requires a tool specifically designed to meet the need for high velocity application releases and that doesn’t compromise on visibility into the full impact of changes.
+CD requires a tool specifically designed to meet the need for high-velocity application releases and that doesn’t compromise on visibility into the full impact of changes.